 Three nights in Suzdal exploring the wooden architecture and churches of the Golden Ring

-Emirates offers flights from Australian cities via Dubai to St Petersburg and home from Moscow.
+Emirates offers flights from Australian cities via Dubai to Moscow and home from St Petersburg.
 Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.